The Excel menu contains a separate ribbon for SpreadsheetConverter. This is the online help page for that ribbon menu.

 Use the Choose File Format setting to specify whether you want the converted web page to be generated for ASP.Net or Classic ASP.

 Before you report any technical problems to us, please ensure that you are using the latest version of SpreadsheetConverter.
 Otherwise you may be reporting a problem that has already been fixed.
-The Check for update menu selection will automatically verify the version you have installed, and help you apply any updates.
+The Check for New Version menu selection will automatically verify the version you have installed, and help you apply any updates.

 Use the Help menu to research any problems you might have.

 The most recently converted web page is at the top of the History list.
 To the left of the file name is an icon that tells you what flavor was used to create it, i.e. its output format.
 Using the buttons below the file name, you can open the web page in any of your web browsers, or in the Windows Explorer.
+You can also get a QR code for Instant Testing, use the camera to scan the code to test a calculator in your smartphone.